nasirja/Bio720_1/JN_Bio720_Assignment4.md

 ```

 *Explanation for above*: Given that a slope of 0 is a striaght horizontal line, the y_determistic variable is constant (= intercept = 0.5).
-This maintains the mean of the normal distribution which is much larger than 0.05, reducing the proportion of p-values < 0.05.
+This maintains the mean of the normal distribution.
+Given that there is no relationship between x and y (as changing x doesn't impact y), the proportion of p < 0.05 is lower, indicating that the relationship is not as meaningful.
+There is also no subsequent change in the mean of the normal distribution, limiting the pool that could be sampled since it doesn't change with x.

 Finally, using either a for loop or an Rish method (i.e. one of the apply family of functions) try a grid of sample sizes from 10 to 100 by 5 (i.e. 10, 15, 20. . . ., 95, 100) with the slope being fixed at 0.1, intercept = 0.5 and residual standard error as 1.5.
 At each different sample size, run the simulation 100 times and report the frequency at which the p value is less than 0.05.
 What pattern do you observe.
 Plotting the proportion of p-values less than 0.05 on the Y axis VS sample size (X axis) may be very helpful